 A pair of security keys to access AWS S3 buckets.

-A free-form and application-specific secret.
+A free-form and application-specific secret stored through an API call.
 Blobs are base64 encoded data used by specific applications.
 For example, a blob could store a base64-encoded JSON object.